 Can Wii Fit Help Reduce Fat?

-Videogames have been around a few decades now, but when I was a kid in the 1970s they were expensive, primitive and got pretty boring after a few plays.
-The height of technology were one dimensional asteroids flying into a triangle ship or a yellow pacman gobbling up dots while avoiding monsters.
+Videogames have been around for a few decades now, but when I was a kid in the 1970s, they were expensive, primitive and got pretty boring after a few plays.
+The height of technology were one-dimensional asteroids flying into a triangle ship or a yellow PacMan gobbling up dots while avoiding monsters.